 So apparently, what happened was they opened the crate, let the dog run around the break room, and thought it was funny, and the dog was freaking out.

-So a guy, the break room has two doors.
+So the break room has two doors, it goes across the whole terminal.

 The way this works is if you get a really good poker hand in Texas Hold'em and someone else gets a really good poker hand and they're both above a certain threshold, the bad beat triggers where I think they did a $10,000 one where the loser gets five grand, the winner gets three grand, and everyone at the table shares in two grand.